Pay, Time Off & Work Hour Calculators

 Regular pay = hourly rate x regular hours.
 Overtime pay = hourly rate x overtime hours x overtime multiplier.

 The default multiplier is 1.5, but overtime rules can vary by job type, regular-rate calculation, policy, agreement, and location.
+Enter regular and overtime hours separately; this calculator does not decide which hours qualify.

 Example overtime calculation